maniaplanet/documentation/08.maniascript/02.create-a-basic-shootmania-game-mode/docs.md

     }

 Outside of the loop of the events, there is some work to do.
 First we have to let the players spawn if they are eliminated.
 To do so, we create a loop which checks all the players' statuses.
-If a player is eliminated (by checking his status with `CSmPlayer::ESpawnStatus::NotSpawned`), and then we spawn the player on one of the free spawn point).
+If a player is eliminated (by checking their status with `CSmPlayer::ESpawnStatus::NotSpawned`), and then we spawn the player on one of the free spawn point).

     // ---------------------------------- //
     // Play sound and notice if someone is taking the lead